wp-plugins/advanced-ajax-page-loader/readme.txt

 = 2.5.14 =
 * jQuery update warning now only appears if you have the debug enabled.
 * changes to the initJQuery() function.
+* try - catch added around reload codes to avoid error reports when it is in fact reload code. (put AAPL in debug to see errors).

 = 2.5.13 =
 * Added compatibility tag for latest wordpress